About N’COBRA

 About N'COBRA

-The National Coalition of Blacks for Reparations in America (N’COBRA) is the premiere mass-based coalition of organizations and individuals organized for the sole purpose of obtaining reparations for the Black descendants of the Maangamizi in the United States.
+The National Coalition of Blacks for Reparations in America is a mass-based organization for the sole purpose of obtaining reparations for African descendants in the United States.

 Our Mission

-The Mission of the National Coalition of Blacks for Reparations in America (N’COBRA) is to win full Reparations for the Black descendants of the Maangamizi in the United States and its territories for the genocidal war against their people that created the Trans-Atlantic Slave “Trade” Chattel Slavery, Jim Crow and Chattel Slavery’s continuing vestiges.
-To that end, N’COBRA organizes and mobilizes all strata of these communities, into an effective mass-based reparations movement.
-N’COBRA also serves as a coordinating body for the reparations effort in the United States.
-Furthermore, through its leadership role in the reparations movement within the United States and its territories, N’COBRA recognizes reparations is a just demand and joins with others in building the international reparations movement.
+The Mission of the National Coalition of Blacks for Reparations in America (NCOBRA) is to win full Reparations for Black African Descendants residing in the United States and its territories for the genocidal war against Africans that created the TransAtlantic Slave “Trade” Chattel Slavery, Jim Crow and Chattel Slavery’s continuing vestiges (the Maafa).
+To that end, NCOBRA shall organize and mobilize all strata of these Black communities, into an effective mass-based reparations movement.
+NCOBRA shall also serve as a coordinating body for the reparations effort in the United States.
+Further, through its leadership role in the reparations movement within the United States and its territories, NCOBRA recognizes reparations is a just demand for all African peoples and shall join with others in building the international reparations movement.

 N'COBRA LOGO